Louis-DR/OmniCores-BuildingBlocks/sources/timing/fast_synchronizer/fast_synchronizer.md

 ## Operation

-The `synchronizer` module consists of a chain of `STAGES` D-type flip-flops.
+The `fast_synchronizer` module consists of a chain of `STAGES` D-type flip-flops.
 On each rising edge of `clock`, the value of `data_in` is captured by the first flip-flop in the chain (called the capture stage).
 Subsequent flip-flops (called synchronization stages) capture the output of the preceding flip-flop in the chain.
 The `data_out` signal is the output of the last flip-flop in the chain.

+The last flop in the destination domain captures on the rising edge, and the previous flops alternate between capturating on the negative and positive edges.
+This reduces the latency of the synchronizer, but degrades MTBF.
+It can also confuse the tools that recognize typical synchronizer structures.

 ## Paths